joinpursuit/Pursuit-Core-iOS/fundamentals/optionals/README.md

 }
 ```

-Note, we no longer have to initialize `temperature`.
-Or more accurately, `temperature` is automatically initialized to `nil`.
+Now we no longer have to initialize `temperature`.
+More accurately, `temperature` is automatically initialized to `nil`.
 In addition to helping us write safer code, which we'll explore later, optionals can make our code easier to read.
 We know that this variable, an optional, and as such may or may not have a value.

 #### Exercise